© Crown copyright 2020

-Although increasing numbers of developing countries are able to finance their own development, many still face considerable challenges such as rapid urbanisation, climate change and high and persistent inequality which can lower long-term growth prospects, including in middle income countries where more than 70% of the world’s poor live.
-The Prosperity Fund supports the broad-based and inclusive growth needed for poverty reduction to make development sustainable.
+Many of the developing middle-income countries on which the Fund focuses still face considerable challenges such as rapid urbanisation, climate change and high and persistent inequality (including gender inequality) which can lower long-term growth prospects.
+The Prosperity Fund supports the broad-based and inclusive growth needed for poverty reduction.

 2. Why global prosperity matters to the UK